sanskrit/learnsanskrit.org/content/guide/nominals-1/i-and-u-stems.md

 }

-Feminine stems follow the same pattern as the masculine stems.
+Feminine stems follow a pattern similar to the masculine stems.
 But in cases 4 through 7, they can optionally behave as if they end with {s -I}:

 {nominal

 1 zuciH zucI zucayaH
-2 zucim zucI zucIn
+2 zucim zucI zucIH
 3 zucinA zucibhyAm zucibhiH
 4 zucaye,zucyai zucibhyAm zucibhyaH
 5 zuceH,zucyAH zucibhyAm zucibhyaH